QuickBirdEng/SurveyKit/README.md

 for the beginning/instructions and the end of the survey.
 With the `QuestionStep` a single page can be configured.
 Which type of question is asked, is defined by the `AnswerFormat`.

-The `AnswerFormat` is going to be extended with further types ([Goal](http://researchkit.org/docs/docs/Survey/CreatingSurveys.html) and beyond).
+The `AnswerFormat` contains all the possible answerformats available for now.

 ### Create a Task